- General Curbside Trash Collection

 *What about medical waste generated by medical care workers in your home?
 Medical waste produced by health care workers (physicians, nurses, home health aides, etc.) as a result of providing medical care in the home is not home generated medical waste.
 It is Regulated Medical Waste (RMW) and must be disposed of by a licensed RMW disposal company.
 The responsibility for the proper and safe disposal of regulated medical waste rests with the health care provider providing services in the home.

-Paint: must be dry in order to be eligible for refuse collection (add kitty litter or sawdust to the paint to speed up the drying process).
-Paint in liquid form can either be saved for touch ups or brought to the Household Hazardous Waste Collection Site.
+Paint: Paint must be dry in order to be eligible for trash collection (add kitty litter or sawdust to the paint to speed up the drying process).
+Paint in liquid form can either be saved for touch ups or brought to the Household Hazardous Waste Collection Site .

 - Keep the medicines in their original container.
 This will help identify the contents if they are accidentally ingested.